-An Audio about coronavirus case at Norvic Hospital was shared on Facebook on Saturday and the rumor became viral on social networking sites.
+An Audio about a coronavirus case at Norvic Hospital was shared on Facebook on Saturday and the rumor became viral on social networking sites.
 The fast circulation of fake news related to the virus created panic among the public.
 They kept on sharing it on social networking sites and also asking other people if it’s true.
 By the time, it was confirmed to be fake by Norvic Hospital, the rumor did all the dismay to people and their lives.
 Later the Nepal Police also arrested the violator.

 In another incident the same day, people started sharing a voice message which requested people not to go outside as the Army would spray pesticides from the helicopter tonight.
 Some of them shared the news/voice message blindly while others kept on asking people for the news.
 The majority of them created a chain of terror, dismay among people.
 For which, Nepal Army had to release an official notice (see below) to tell the news to be a hoax.
-This is not the first time that such incidents happened in Nepal in the time of crisis.
+This is not the first time that such incidents happened in Nepal in a time of crisis.

 Similarly, News24 covered breaking news which reported to have found a Corona Virus case at Birgunj.
 Although he hails from Birgunj, he was apparently diagnosed with the virus at Patna Hospital.
-Following the news, several people took it to their Facebook, Twitter and personal messages, creating the chain of terror.
+Following the news, several people took it to their Facebook, Twitter, and personal messages, creating the chain of terror.
 Other news media also covered the news in the same way.
 Later other news portals like Onlinekhabar, Kantipur started to report that the coronavirus case in Birgunj was not confirmed medically.
 In a matter of two hours, the original medical certificate of the person showed the Covid-19 infection as negative.
 This proves that even the mainstream online portal/ TV like News24 can deliver such fake news (unconfirmed news).
 So we request you to check multiple sources before confirming such sensitive news.

 This is what News24 wrote after the negative report arrived.
 The question remains if they would be reprieved or forgiven of the horrendous news.